MahmoudElkarargy/On-The-Map/README.md

   <img src="images/addURL.png">
 </p>

-- Users can only add on pin and modify it whenever they want.
+- Users can only add one pin and modify it whenever they want.

 <p align="center">
   <img src="images/pinOverview.png">